 If your Android device is connected to any device, disconnect it.
 Take off all memory cards, SIM cards, screen guards and smart cases.
-Any accessories that is not part of your Android device should be disconnected for troubleshooting purpose.
+Any accessories that are not part of your Android device should be disconnected for troubleshooting purpose.
 Restart your device and check if the problem is solved.

 Restart Android in Safe Mode

 Chances are Android is facing the problem because of software problems.
 These software’s include third party software which might be poorly coded and is conflicting with Android OS.
-There are also chance of malicious Apps creating the problem.
+There is also a chance of malicious Apps creating the problem.
 When Android is started in Safe mode, it automatically disables most third party software and malicious Apps.

 If the touch screen works fine in Safe Mode, it means these third party software or malicious Apps is responsible for freezing the screen.
 Go through the list of Apps and remove any suspicious and unwanted Apps.